Permafrost/Tundra/README.md

 // returns the canonical file: URI that represents the given file tundra.file:normalize($file);

-// opens a file for reading, appending, or writing, and calls the given
+// opens a file for reading, appending, or writing, calls the given service passing
-// service passing the resulting $stream file stream object tundra.file:open($file, $mode, $service, $pipeline);
+// the resulting $stream file stream object, and closes the stream when done tundra.file:process($file, $mode, $service, $pipeline);

 // reads a file in full, returning the content as either a byte array or
 // string